Skip to main content

 SAIT’s central location and on-campus services will give you the lifestyle and community you need to make your post-secondary experience even more memorable.

 With its close proximity to the mountains and 333 days of sunshine, Calgary is an exciting city to call home during your studies.
-Enjoy the 1,000+ km network of paths and bikeways and embrace the multi-cultural city by exploring the many great restaurants and events.
+Enjoy the 1,000+ km network of paths and bikeways, and embrace the multicultural city by exploring its many great restaurants and events.

 Contact us